bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 In Python, you can monkey-patch anything, anytime.
 The problem with monkey-patching is that it’s fragile. since you are monkey-patching the implementation details.
 When implementation changes the monkey-patching is broken.
 With dependency injection, you patch the interface, not an implementation - a much more stable approach.
 Methods are easier to test.
 Dependencies are easier to mock.
 And tests don't have to change every time twe extend our application.

 #### Summary
-Dependency injection provides you with three advantages:
+Dependency injection provides you with several advantages:

  * **Flexibility**: The components are loosely coupled.
 You can easily extend or change the functionality of a system by combining the components in a different way.
 You even can do it on the fly.